Lent, Holy Week and Easter at Saint James

 All are welcome!

 Our time together will begin with a few words of reflection on the resurrection of our risen Lord and Savior Jesus Christ followed by a song and the search for Easter eggs!
 A color coding system is used to ensure children of all ages have fun hunting for eggs hidden just for them.
 Children are asked to bring their own basket.
-All children must be accompanied by and adult.
+All children must be accompanied by an adult.

 Holy Week for Families